recc-tech/tech/checklists/weekly/mcr-video-setup.md

     - [ ] Speaker
     - [ ] Special announcer(s), if any
     - [ ] Check that all the titles and the pre-stream title loop look good.
-- [ ] Create backup slides for the message notes and verses.
-See the [guide to generating backup slides](https://github.com/recc-tech/tech/wiki/Generating-Backup-Slides).
 - [ ] Save the vMix preset as a new file.
 Click "Save As" and name the file `YYYY-MM-DD Live.vmix` (where `YYYY-MM-DD` is today's date).
 - [ ] Check the cameras.
 If any of the band members are in a bad position (e.g., blocking someone else), ask them to move.
 If the cameras are laggy or unresponsive, see https://github.com/recc-tech/tech/wiki/MCR-Visuals-Troubleshooting#the-cameras-arent-working.
 - [ ] Check that vMix is receiving sound from the MCR sound station.
 If not, see https://github.com/recc-tech/tech/wiki/MCR-Visuals-Troubleshooting#theres-no-sound-coming-from-the-sound-station.